Risk Identification and Management Basics Training Course

 Course Objectives:

-- Define what is a risk, its origin and impact on the business as manifested by their increase awareness on the topic.
+- Define what a risk is, understand its origin, and recognize its impact on business, thereby enhancing their awareness of the topic.

-- Collaborate with internal channels to strengthen risk management for the organization as a whole.
+- Collaborate with internal teams to strengthen overall risk management within the organization.

 Training Setup:

-- Total Daily Duration: 7 hours duration + 1-hour lunch
+- Total Daily Duration: 7 hours, including a 1-hour lunch break

 Methodologies: